Château Belle-Vue Haut-Médoc 2020 - Cru Bourgeois Exceptionnel

 About the wine:

-Awarded the title of "Cru Bourgeois Exceptionnel" in 2020, this wine is a beautifully crafted Haut-Médoc, elegant with its clear, brilliant color.
-While the nose is rather subtle, the palate is more expressive, opening with blackcurrant, spices, and toasty notes, supported by good acidity and well-integrated tannins.
+Awarded the title of “exceptional cru bourgeois” in 2020, this wine is a beautifully crafted Haut-Médoc, elegant with its clear, brilliant color.
+While the nose is rather subtle, the palate is more expressive, revealing notes of blackcurrant, spices, and toasty aromas, supported by good freshness and well-integrated tannins.
 A lovely classic.
 2026–2031

 About the estate:

 In recent years, this small estate in the southern Médoc has established itself as a reliable choice.
 The wines here have shown unfailing consistency over the past few vintages.
 A distinctive feature is the vineyard’s heavy reliance on Petit Verdot, a grape variety that also gives rise to a unique cuvée.
-Offering excellent value for money, the wines produced here are a must-have for any wine lover’s collection.
+Offering excellent value for money, the wines produced here are a worthy addition to any wine lover’s collection.

 Robert Parker - Wine Advocate